chef/chef-web-docs/chef_master/source/server_services.rst

 List of Services
 =====================================================
-The following services are part of the Chef server:
+The following services are part of the Chef Infra Server:

 * bifrost
 * bookshelf